Nepal Red Cross Society: History

-Nearly after 100 years of establishment of red cross in the world.
-By observing the need of establishment of the Red Cross in Nepal, in the chairmanship of then Health Minister Dr. Nageshwar Prasad Singh a meeting was called at Singha Durbar, after Nepal Government acceded to the Geneva Conventions.
-Nepal Red Cross Society came into being on 4 September 1963.
+Health Minister Dr. Nageshwar Prasad Singh proposed the creation of the Nepal Red Cross Society during a meeting at Singha Durbar.
+The Nepal Red Cross Society was formed on 4 September 1963.
 Princess Princep Shah of Nepal helped found the Nepal Red Cross and was its first President.

 Organizational structure

 Nepal Red Cross Society (NRCS) has District Chapters (DC) in each district of the country.
 Which receives organizational support from Sub-Chapters, Youth/Junior Red Cross Circles and Co-operation Committees under them.